It’s not hard to be captivated by Bundaberg and the cane country that surrounds it.

 Top spots for a beverage: Bundaberg Rum Distillery, Bargara Brewing Company, Old Bundy Tavern, Riverfeast (Fridays)

-Must-do tours and activities: Bundaberg Rum Distillery tour, Mon Repos Turtle Encounter tour (seasonal), Australian Sugar Cane Railway ride
+Must-dos: Bundaberg Rum Distillery, Mon Repos Turtle Encounter tour (seasonal), Australian Sugar Cane Railway ride

 Best times to visit